20 March 2018

 - Rescue a dog: If you have nothing pushing you, it can be easy to make up excuses to avoid keeping active.
 Why not give back and adopt a dog from a rescue home?
 There are thousands of dogs looking for loving homes, and it’s a great opportunity to find a loyal companion, as well as maintaining daily exercise.
 As well as rescuing a loving dog in need, you will also reap the benefits.

 - Volunteer: Give back to the community whilst making use of your spare time effectively.
 There are countless opportunities to help other people and animals, as well as support local charities.
 We welcome volunteers of all ages to stay active and help support our Army Cadets – make friends for life and really make a difference.
+Find out about some of the benefits of volunteering.

 Volunteering in the ACF can be a fantastic way to use some of your free time if you’re retired.
 The ACF offers a variety of non-uniformed roles for those aged over 65.
 As well as making friends, giving back to the community and using your wisdom, you can learn new skills that can be applied to everyday life.
 Furthermore, the ACF promotes an active lifestyle, so is perfect for those who want to stay fit and active after retirement.
 If you’re interested in volunteering at the Army Cadet Force and helping to shape the lives of young people, find out more about volunteering now.